 - 24/7 auto attendant feature.
 Face it, busy entrepreneurs can’t always be poised to take a call.
 That’s where auto attendants come into play.
 Also referred to as a “virtual assistant,” auto attendant features will answer your calls professionally, providing a menu of options for callers to choose from.

-- Call accept/reject.
+- Call screening.
 Call screening features let you see who’s calling and puts you in control of which calls you take, which you forward to voicemail and which you pass along to others.

 - Call transcription to text or email.
 When you’re in a meeting, or some other setting where you can’t take a call, voicemail to text or email allows you to stay on top of important incoming messages—and you’ll have a written record of the call to review later.